bitcoinwords/bitcoinwords.github.io/_pages/submissions.md

 [Email the editor](mailto:cryptowordsjournal@gmail.com){: .btn .btn--primary}

-We will also be tracking Twitter posts with the following hashtags for consideration: **#cryptowords**

-In a perfect world, submissions would be in the form of a Word document with the specs below.

 ## Format & Citations
+Microsoft Word is the preferred format.
 All submissions should include an abstract of around 150 words.
 As noted above, articles should be submitted in final form, and be thoroughly proofread.
 American and British English are both acceptable.
 Footnotes are preferred to endnotes, but are not required.
 Authors are asked to use the author-date method of citation, through we allow for discretion so long as the references are consistent and complete; we do, however, prefer in-text citations with a separate references section at the end of the paper.
 The exact citation style is not our major concern, as long as it is consistent, professional, and enables the reader to locate the work referenced.
 Neither our time nor the author’s need be wasted converting from one citation style to another.

 ## Length
 There are no fixed limits on the length of submissions.
 Nevertheless, authors are encouraged to bear in mind the difficulties of reviewing and reading extremely lengthy manuscripts.